SFH-Foundation/sfhfoundation/docs/audios/series/enlightenment.md

 ## Episode 3

-This episode takes the form of many important questions which the Shaykh poses and then answers.Some of these questions include:
+This episode takes the form of many important questions which the Shaykh poses and then answers.
+Some of these questions include:

 1. By what should we be guided?
 2. What is the relationship between heart & Soul?